 Note that we do have (at least) one unresolved threading bug or array boundary violation problem.
 The more iteration processes we use, the more frequently it crashes in the following manner: it runs normally (and produces correct intermediate values for the objective function) for a while, and then it starts to gradually produce more and more extreme values for the step length, and finally, one of the linear algebra operations crashes because one of the vectors does not contain a value at an expected index.
-We have tried to figure out if this is caused by an incorrect pivot operation or not, by recording all pivot operations performed by our solver and then forcing Vanderbei's original solver to follow the same path (this is easily done by hardcoding lists of leaving and entering variables into the code, and changing the pivot variable selection functions to simply return values from these lists).(TODO: )
+We have tried to figure out if this is caused by an incorrect pivot operation or not, by recording all pivot operations performed by our solver and then forcing Vanderbei's original solver to follow the same path (this is easily done by hardcoding lists of leaving and entering variables into the program, and changing the pivot variable selection functions to simply return values from these lists).(TODO: ) The problem appears to be triggered by the presence of more than one iteration process; the solver works fine when only one iteration process is used.

-Some comments on our incomplete Cell/BE ASYNPLEX
+Some comments on our incomplete Cell/BE ASYNPLEX implementation